networkearth/ecomimetics/README.md

 > **Strong Coexistence**: prevention of extinction while maintaining low variance in population levels.

-- [ ] Strong coexistence is the result of dampening
+- [ ] Strong coexistence is the result of damping
     - [ ] Look for dampening effects in nature